inoas/gleam-cake/docs/demo-apps/demos/06_insert_on_conflict_update/README.md

-# Cake demo app: INSERT
+# Cake demo app: INSERT ON CONFLICT UPDATE

 This demo of Cake shows how to `INSERT ON CONFLICT UPDATE`.